rjshvjy/puvi/.dev-index/code_usage_report.md

 - Files: 1

 ### serial_number_tracking
-- Used by modules: traceability, opening_balance
+- Used by modules: opening_balance, traceability
 - Files: 2
 - Functions using this table:
   - get_next_serial in puvi-backend/puvi-backend-main/utils/traceability.py